MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 ### Azure Policy

 Azure Kubernetes Service offers a wide variety of built-in Azure Policies that apply to both the Azure resource like typical Azure Policies and, using the Azure Policy add-on for Kubernetes, also within the cluster.
-There are a numerous number of policies, and key policies related to this pillar are summarized here.
+There are numerous key policies related to this pillar that are summarized here.
 For a more detailed view, see [built-in policy definitions for Kubernetes](/azure/governance/policy/samples/built-in-policies#kubernetes).

 #### Cluster and workload architecture